Skip to content

 How Much Is Child Support in New Hampshire?

-If you make $60,000 a year in New Hampshire, child support for 1 child is estimated at $669 per month ($8,028 per year) based on the NH Guidelines (RSA 458-C).
+If you make $60,000 a year in New Hampshire, child support for 1 child is estimated at $669 per month ($8,028 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 New Hampshire Child Support Estimates by Income (2026)